 - Hint 5: The stamping/book moving mechanism moves in an interesting way as it works.
 Maybe that’s important?

 No big clues for finding them, sorry 😉 All I’ll say is that you have to solve all the Journals first as part of unlocking them.
 But so you’re not left out in the cold, here’s a single image from them:

 Great!
 Drop me a line and I’ll reply when I can, if I can.

 I want more Riven stuff!

-Okay fine.
-Here’s a secret – there’s an easter egg hidden within the Riven Journals.
+Okay fine, just for you.
+Here’s a secret, as mentioned above – there’s an easter egg section hidden within the Riven Journals.
 It’s got a whole bunch of concept art from the original www.riven.com website, the Riven Journals and Riven itself, plus other shiny stuff like that.
 It’s hidden very well so you’ll have to look pretty hard to find it.

-Geez you’re rather demanding, aren’t you?
-Okay, in honour of Riven’s 20th anniversary have some previously-unreleased-in-raw-form Riven concept art of the schoolroom Wahrk counting number game:
+Geez, you’re rather demanding, aren’t you?
+Well alright, in honour of Riven’s 20th anniversary have some previously-unreleased-in-raw-form Riven concept art of the schoolroom Wahrk counting number game: